MicrosoftDocs/entra-docs/docs/identity/users/groups-settings-v2-cmdlets.md

 ## Group writeback to on-premises

 Today, many groups are still managed in on-premises Active Directory.
-To answer requests to sync cloud groups back to on-premises, Microsoft 365 groups writeback feature for Microsoft Entra ID is now available for preview.
+To answer requests to sync cloud groups back to on-premises the provisioning to active directory feature for groups is now available.

 [!INCLUDE [deprecation](~/includes/gwb-v2-deprecation.md)]